pureartisan/prisma-prefixed-ids/README.md

 The extension accepts the following configuration:

-- `prefixes`: A record mapping model names to their prefixes (required)
+- `prefixes`: Either an object mapping model names to prefixes, or a function that returns a prefix for a given model name (required)
 - `idGenerator`: A function that generates IDs (optional, defaults to using nanoid)

 ### Prefixes Configuration

+The `prefixes` configuration can be provided in two ways:

+#### Option 1: Object-Based (Simple)

-The `prefixes` configuration is a simple object where:
+A simple object where:
 - Keys are your Prisma model names (case sensitive)
 - Values are the prefixes you want to use (without the underscore, which is added automatically)